Angel-Bazan/t050/README.md

 ### Hi there 👋

-<h3 align="center">I am a Software Engineer based in Orange County, CA. I am proficient in both Frontend development and Backend development.
+<h3 align="left">I am a Software Engineer based in Orange County, CA. I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.</h3>